How to Become an Electrician

 electrician

-• Level 3 Electrical Installations Diploma - 8-week course focusing on advanced electrical theory once you’ve completed Level 2 on the same topic.
+• Level 3 Electrical Installations Diploma — 8-week electrical training courses that focus on advanced electrical theory once you’ve completed Level 2 on the same topic.

 • Level 3 NVQ Electrical — 6 months to 2 years, suitable for trainees who have completed their level 2 and 3 diplomas in electrical installations.
 This includes on-site work, and you’ll need to have already worked in the electrical field as an electrical improver, mate, or trainee.